splunk/observability-workshop/docs/module4/k3s.md

 ## 2. Use Helm to deploy agent

-Create the following variables to use in the proceeding helm install command:
+Create the following variables to use in the proceeding helm install command, replacing `[VARIABLE]` with the appropriate values.
+For instance, if your realm is `us1`, you would `export REALM=us1`.

 === "Input"